0Tech/andromeda/x/escrow/README.md

 Note:
   actions:
-    the signer of each message must be either the executor or the agent.
+    the signer of each message must be either the executor or one of the agents.

 Usage:
-  and tx escrow exec --proposal [proposal] --from [executor] --agent [agent] --actions [actions] [flags]
+  and tx escrow exec --from [executor] --agents [agents] --actions [actions] [flags]

 Examples:
-$ and tx escrow exec --proposal 2 --from cosmos1eee... --agent cosmos1... \
+$ and tx escrow exec --from cosmos1eee... --agents cosmos1aaa... \
     --actions '{"@type": "/cosmos.nft.v1beta1.MsgSend",
                 "class_id": "cat",
-                "id": "octocat",
+                "id": "leopardcat",
                 "sender": "cosmos1aaa...",
                 "receiver": "cosmos1eee..."}' \
     --actions '{"@type": "/cosmos.bank.v1beta1.MsgSend",